 - Private keys are used to prove ownership of a crypto wallet and sign transactions, while a seed phrase serves to back up a wallet’s public-private key pairs.

 If you own a non-custodial wallet, your recovery phrase is arguably your most important possession.
 It is the master key to your crypto world, allowing you to access and manage your assets on the blockchain whenever you want.
-This makes it mandatory that you correctly record and securely store the phrase.
+So, it’s mandatory that you correctly record and securely store the phrase.

 In wallets like Bitcoin Core, the wallet.dat file, which contains a wallet’s public and private keys, takes the place of a seed phrase.
-Bitcoin Core users are advised to make a copy of this file and secure it, as it can be used to recover their wallet.
+Bitcoin Core users are advised to make a copy of this file and store it securely, as it can be used to recover their wallet.

 What Do I Do if I Have Issues With My Seed Phrase or Private Keys